pioneers/python-grizzly/README.md

 *Note that you must run python with sudo to gain access to usb privileges.
 *Alternatively, you can copy the .rules file into your /etc/udev/rules.d folder.
 *As long as you are in the sudo group, you will be given non-root access to the *grizzly as soon as you plug it in.
-You still need to use sudo for the usb xbox controller
+There is another udev rule that grants non-root access to the 360 controller.
+You might need to be added to the uinput group to use it.
 4. Now the right analog stick in the y-direction controls the Grizzly throttle.

 xbox_read.py shamelessly copypasta'd from http://github.com/zephod/lego-pi